gammapy/gammapy/docs/estimators/index.rst

-norm              Best fit norm with respect to the reference spectral model norm_err          Symmetric error on the norm derived from the Hessian matrix ts                Difference in fit statistics (`stat - stat_null` ) sqrt_ts           Square root of ts, in case of one degree of freedom, corresponds to significance (Wilk's theorem)
+norm              Best fit norm with respect to the reference spectral model norm_err          Symmetric error on the norm derived from the Hessian matrix ts                Difference in fit statistics (`stat - stat_null` ) sqrt_ts           Square root of ts time sign(norm), in case of one degree of freedom, corresponds to significance (Wilk's theorem)
 ================= =================================================